manez/Islandora-Community-GitHubs/README.md

 ## Introduction

-A lightly curated list of public GitHub repositories from organizations that deploy Islandora who have made customizations or original tools for Islandora.
+A lightly curated list of public GitHub repositories from the Islandora community, many of which contain forked Islandora modules and/or custom tools and modules for Islandora.

 We offer this list for discovery, but do not officially provide support for any of these repositories.
 Their maintainers may offer support; check the READMEs.